George

 Ship Without Waste

 Even after a design was validated, engineers rebuilt it from scratch using the spec as a reference.
 Every handoff was a retranslation.
 Layout fidelity eroded.
-Rework piled up before a single feature shipped.
+When AI generation entered the platform, non-deterministic output in an enterprise design tool became a different category of problem.